 Difference Between Depreciation vs Amortization

-Depreciation refers to the reduction in the cost of the tangible fixed assets over its lifespan which is proportionate to the use of the asset in that specific year.
-The example of tangible assets which are depreciated is the plant, equipment, machinery, building, and furniture.
+Depreciation refers to the reduction in the cost of tangible fixed assets over their lifespan proportionate to using the asset in that specific year.
+Depreciated tangible assets include plants, equipment, machinery, buildings, and furniture.
 Depreciation of tangible assets can be done by using either a straight-line method or an accelerated depreciation method.
-Amortization refers to the reduction in the cost of the intangible assets over its lifespan.
-The example of intangible assets which are amortized are patents, trademarks, lease rental agreements, concession rights, brand value, etc. Amortization of the intangible assets is mostly done using the straight-line method.
+Amortization refers to reducing the cost of intangible assets over their lifespan.
+Examples of intangible assets that are amortized are patents, trademarks, lease rental agreements, concession rights, brand value, etc. Amortization of the intangible assets is mostly done using the straight-line method.

 Head To Head Comparison Between Depreciation vs Amortization(Infographics)